kunalb/EventPress/readme.txt

 * Corrected another bug in the capabilities that had come up.

 = 0.1.2 =
-See the complete changes at http://code.google.com/p/eventpress/issues/list?can=1&q=label%3AMilestone-0.1.2 Highlights
  * .pot file included
  * Event Repeating error resolved.
  * Capability issues resolved.
  * Calendar widget corrected.
-etc.

 = 0.1.1 =
-Corrected
- * Saving metadata
+ * Corrected Saving metadata
- * Page templates being accidentally overwritten
+ * Corrected Page templates being accidentally overwritten
  * Removed dependence on folder name

 = 0.1 =
 First version

+== Support and Bugs ==
+Add any queries or feature requests on the plugin's group at <a href ='https://groups.google.com/forum/?hl=en#!forum/eventpress'>https://groups.google.com/forum/?hl=en#!forum/eventpress</a>.

+Please note that __I shall not be answering queries on the WordPress.org, BuddyPress.org support forums, or other locations apart from the Google group any longer__ as keeping a watch at so many locations takes up a lot of time.

+Raise an issue for any bugs you come across on the github page <a href = 'http://github.com/kunalb/eventpress'>http://github.com/kunalb/eventpress</a>.